 The other fact that makes it challenging is that the African animals look different and may be significantly larger or smaller.
 This can make the shot placement more challenging as the “indicator” for shot placement and sense of scale that hunters are used to using while hunting is off.
 This can be seen when the hunter is very excited, or in a hurry to take the shot.

 To help the hunter make the best shot possible we encourage them to visualise where the heart and lungs are situated, regardless of the circumstances around them.
-The PH is there to guide the hunter when it is necessary for them to take the shot.
+The Professional Hunter is there to guide the hunter when it is necessary for them to take the shot.